 approved mediator means —

-(a) the Court of Appeal Registrar; or
+(a) a registrar; or

 (b) an approved mediator as defined in the RSC Order 4A rule 1.

 (2) At any time after an appeal is commenced, a single judge has jurisdiction to make any order that will or may facilitate the appeal, or any application for an interim order in the appeal, being conducted and concluded efficiently, economically and expeditiously.